Bus-Army-Dude/officalbusarmydude/README.md

 The **Home Page** contains the following sections:

 #### 1. **Profile Section**
-   - Displays my username, including a bio, profile image.
+   - Displays my username, including a bio and profile image.
    - The buttons to take you to all of the other pages of my website (weather, settings, and merch pages)

 #### 2. **Connect with Me**